pioz/god/README.md

 port                          Port to connect to on the remote host. (default 22) private_key_path              Local path of the private key used to authenticate on the remote host. (default
                               '~/.ssh/id_rsa')
-go_exec_path                  Remote path of the GO binary executable. (default '/usr/local/go/bin/go') go_bin_directory              The directory where 'go install' will install the service executable. (default
+go_exec_path                  Remote path of the Go binary executable. (default '/usr/local/go/bin/go') go_bin_directory              The directory where 'go install' will install the service executable. (default
                               '~/go/bin/')
 go_install                    Go package to install on the remote host.
 Package path must refer to main packages and